What to Expect When Getting Your Braces Removed

 • If you had an overbite, underbite, or crossbite: finding it easier to chew (though the new bite will take some getting used to, especially if you had surgery).

-• Your appointments becoming more spaced apart.
+• Your appointments are becoming more spaced apart.

 Orthodontic Treatment Time Estimates